rmace001/Ranked-Document-Retrieval/README.md

   - Other Important Functions
     - `cosine_score`
 # Running InvertedIndex.py
-To run this program, you must contain a directory named `data/` which stores the same files as the ones in `data/` in this repository.
-The `data/` folder must be in the same directory as this program.
-The `data/` directory stores an `ap89_collection` documents file and other necessary files that correspond to this program.
+To run this program, you must contain the files in the repository all in the same directory as this program.
+The files include an `ap89_collection` documents file and other necessary files that correspond to this program.
 From this point onward, you may now successfully run this python (version 3.0 and above) program.
-# Submission
-The submission `Assignment2.zip` file contains all of the files needed for this assignment.
-The additional files include the `README.md` documentation, and `InvertedIndex.py`.
-The other files given include the `data/` folder.
+The `results_file.txt` contains the ranked retrieval scores for each query.
+The `output.txt` file contains the `trec_eval.pl` evaluation statistics.
 # References
 - CS172 L2-L3 Slides: Cosine Similarity Function
 - https://www.youtube.com/watch?v=R-HLU9Fl5ug